Breast Cancer Awareness Month 2025: Signs, Screening & Support

 - Alcohol use

-- Long-term hormone exposure (discuss your situation with a clinician)
+- Long-term hormone exposure, depending on your medical situation

 Screening Options & When to Start